July 28, 2025

 For foaming products, look for brands using coconut-derived surfactants like coco-glucoside or decyl glucoside.
 These create satisfying lather while being significantly gentler than TEA-based formulations.

 Becoming a savvy ingredient reader doesn't require a chemistry degree.
-Start by checking your current products for these TEA variations: Triethanolamine, TEA, Trolamine, or any ingredient containing "ethanolamine."
+Start by checking your current products for these TEA variations: triethanolamine, TEA, trolamine, or any ingredient containing "ethanolamine."

 The Environmental Working Group's Skin Deep database provides safety ratings for thousands of products based on their ingredients.
 Simply search for your favorite products to see their safety scores and identify concerning ingredients.